Nick-Hemenway/simEngine3D/README.md

 # How to Use

 You will almost always start using `simengine3D` by creating a a `System` object.
-After instantiating a `System`, you can then add `RigidBody` objects to the system and define joints between the bodies.
+After instantiating a `System`, you can begin to add `RigidBody` objects to the system and then define joints between the bodies.
 The easiest way to get started with `simengine3D` is to look at the examples in the `examples` folder.

 # Contributing
 ### Notation